-There is many a legend about outsourcing which successfully keeps away entrepreneurs.
-Stories about software which never even existed, despite the fact that the developer had promised that everything was fine - even ahead of deadline.
-No communication with the developer for a long, long time and then it turns out that nobody has been working because it is Chinese New Year!
-These are telling examples and they are not isolated.
-I can only imagine the fear that grips some people when the subject of outsourcing steps out of the shadows!
+There are many legends about outsourcing, which successfully keeps away entrepreneurs.
+Stories about software that never even existed, despite the fact that the developer promised everything was fine ahead of deadline.
+No communication with the developer for a long, long time, and then it turns out that nobody was working because it was Chinese New Year!
+These examples are not isolated.
+I can only imagine the fear that grips some people when the topic of outsourcing appears!
 Let’s just deal with the most common fears of hiring outsourced developers.

 1. Unfounded fears

 All right, but what are we really talking about here?
 In recent times, I have seen two great examples of unfounded outsourcing fears.
 One, of an Aussie startup owner I talked to about our company’s software development services, was worried whether Polish programmers could speak English well enough to collaborate with his internal team.
 He spent time with our developers speaking and even joking a lot via Skype until he was ready to say, “Margaret, there is no real communication trouble; I don’t know what I was expecting!”
 I acted like it was a big surprise and said to him, “Really, Matt?
 Well then, you should visit us and see if there aren’t polar bears walking the Polish streets”.